-THE SHAREHOLDERS OF TELE2 AB (publ) are hereby invited to the Annual General Meeting on Wednesday 14 May 2008 at 1.30 p.m.
-CET at Hotel Rival, Mariatorget 3 in Stockholm.
+THE SHAREHOLDERS OF TELE2 AB (publ) are hereby invited to the Annual General Meeting on Monday 11 May 2009 at 1.30 p.m.
+CET at Hotel Rival, Mariatorget 3 in Stockholm

 Shareholders who wish to participate at the Annual General Meeting shall:

-- have their names entered in the register of shareholders maintained by VPC AB (the Swedish Central Securities Depository) on Thursday 8 May 2008, and
+- have their names entered in the register of shareholders maintained by Euroclear Sweden AB (formerly VPC AB, the Swedish Central Securities Depository) on Tuesday 5 May 2009, and

 2. Preparation and approval of the voting list.